-With its focus on the studio experience, Alberta University of the Arts (AUArts) is particularly well-known for its complement of art, design and craft programs, including illustration, character design, jewellery and metals, glass, sculpture and ceramics.
+With its focus on the studio experience, Alberta University of the Arts (AUArts) is particularly well-known for its complement of art, design and craft programs, including illustration and character design, jewellery and metals, glass, sculpture and ceramics.
 Its selection of minors—animation, comics, object design and fabrication—is expanding.
 AUArts also offers an M.F.A. in craft media.
 Students can choose from four areas of focus: glass, ceramics, fibre, and jewellery and metals.

 “At Alberta University of the Arts, the study of art, craft and design is a search.
 It is an exploration of ideas, a celebration of creativity and an understanding of what connects us to the world,” says president Daniel Doz.
 “It is a way of seeing, a way of thinking about the tools and materials we use, the clothing we wear, the world we inhabit.”